Anuj-Gill/dm-organizer/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/Anuj-Gill/dm-organizer/issues).
+I’d love to keep improving **Sort It Out**!
+If you have feature ideas or want to contribute, check out the [issues page](https://github.com/Anuj-Gill/dm-organizer/issues) and submit a PR!